Zero Point Chicken Chili

 Do I Need to Soak the Beans?

 I sometimes forget to soak dried beans overnight.
-I sometimes resort to the quick, hour-long method of bringing the water and dried beans to a boil, then setting them aside for an hour or so before starting the process of actually making the dish.
+I sometimes resort to the quick, hour-long method of bringing the water and dried beans to a boil, and then setting them aside for an hour or so before starting the process of actually making the dish.
 Still, depending on the age of the beans, this “Hail Mary” can take up to several hours to cook.
 If you have an instant pot or stovetop pressure cooker you can drastically cut the time down.

 Bon Appétit, Y’all